sadaraka-kadi/Team_KDK_Code_V1/README.md

 04_slochteren_aquifer_simulation.ipynb
 ```

 > **Note:** Run cells in order within each notebook.
-Processed files will be automatically saved to `data/processed/`.
+Processed files will be automatically saved to `data/processed/` and simulation outputs to `outputs/`.

 ---